Information

 WHAT IS IDEA?

-is the acronym for the Individuals With Disabilities Education Act which was most recently reauthorized in 2007.
+IDEA is the acronym for the Individuals With Disabilities Education Act which was most recently reauthorized in 2007.

 This act is the primary federal law which is designed to improve early intervention and special education for infants, toddlers, young children and youth with disabilities.